httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Boolean values can be conveyed in Structured Headers.

-The ABNF for a Boolean in textual HTTP headers is:
+The ABNF for a Boolean in HTTP headers is:

 ~~~ abnf
 sh-boolean = "?" boolean
 boolean    = "0" / "1"
 ~~~

-In textual HTTP headers, a boolean is indicated with a leading "?" character followed by a "1" for a true value or "0" for false.
+In HTTP headers, a boolean is indicated with a leading "?" character followed by a "1" for a true value or "0" for false.
 For example:

 ~~~ example
 Example-BoolHdr: ?1
 ~~~

-# Working With Structured Headers in Textual HTTP Headers {#text}
+# Working With Structured Headers in HTTP Headers {#text}

-This section defines how to serialize and parse Structured Headers in textual header fields, and protocols compatible with them (e.g., in HTTP/2 {{?RFC7540}} before HPACK {{?RFC7541}} is applied).
+This section defines how to serialize and parse Structured Headers in header fields, and protocols compatible with them (e.g., in HTTP/2 {{?RFC7540}} before HPACK {{?RFC7541}} is applied).

 ## Serializing Structured Headers {#text-serialize}

-Given a structure defined in this specification, return an ASCII string suitable for use in a textual HTTP header value.
+Given a structure defined in this specification, return an ASCII string suitable for use in a HTTP header value.

 1. If the structure is a dictionary or list and its value is empty (i.e., it has no members), do not send the serialize field at all (i.e., omit both the field-name and field-value).
 2. If the structure is a dictionary, let output_string be the result of Serializing a Dictionary ({{ser-dictionary}}).